Why Simple Changes Matter

 6. Switch to Eco-Friendly Cleaning Products

-Many conventional cleaners are full of harsh chemicals that harm both the environment and your indoor air quality.
+Many conventional cleaners contain chemicals that harm both the environment and your indoor air quality.

 -